kadyb/user2026/README.md

 3. [Vector data analysis](https://kadyb.github.io/user2026/03_vector_analysis.html)
 4. [Spatial data visualization](https://kadyb.github.io/user2026/04_visualization.html)

+The solutions to the exercises can be found in `05_exercise_solutions.R`.

 # Contact

 If you have any questions or need help, please email me at krzysztof.dyba@amu.edu.pl.